William H. Frecker - 36th Mayor Of Tampa

 Died: April 22, 1914

 Born in New Brunswick, Canada, William Frecker immigrated to the United States in 1878.
 Initially, he settled in Chicago and opened a furniture store.
 Frecker learned about the economic opportunities in Tampa and, in 1894, he sold his furniture business and moved to Tampa where he established the Chicago Furniture House which became quite successful.
 Soon after his arrival in Tampa, Frecker became active in local politics and, in 1898, was elected to the City Council which had become divided into two strongly opposing groups known as the "Little Four" and the "Big Six."
-Shortly after his election, Frecker became President of the City Council.
 He continued to serve on City Council during his mayoral campaign when he successfully ran against the incumbent Frank Bowyer in June 1906.

 During his mayoral campaign, William Frecker expressed policies that appealed to both business leaders and the working class.
 He was quite candid regarding his support for unions yet the business community found in Frecker someone that they could work with.